EsNFish/FSND/projects/02_trivia_api/starter/backend/README.md

 Notes:

-- The test database is created when running the command `psql trivia < trivia.psql`
+- Make sure the database `triva_test` exists.
+If it does not, you can execute `createdb -U test trivia_test` to create the database
-- the unit tests will populate the tables with data.
+- The unit tests will create the tables and populate them with data as needed.
 No manual action is required of the user.

 <h3>Executing the unit tests</h3>
 To run the unit tests, execute: `python -m test_flaskr` from the project directory.